Appdynamics/DevNet-Labs/labs/fnd-04-appd-dbmon/lab-exercise-05.md

 ![Lab Icon](./assets/images/lab-icon.png) Configure a Database Collector in the Controller
 =========================================================================

+The Database Agent Collector is the process that runs within the Database Agent to collect performance metrics about your database instances and database servers.
+One collector collects metrics for one database instance.
+Multiple collectors can run in one Database Agent.

 In this exercise you will need to do the following:

 - Access your AppDynamics Controller from your web browser